matthewstaylor/Milestone-4/docs/API.md

 ```
 {
   posts?: int,                        // Number of posts required.
 10 will be returned by default.
-  sort?: "abc" | "date" | "votes",
+  sort?: "abc" | "date" | "votes",    // "date" by default.
   ascending?: bool                    // True by default, returns from first to last.
 }
 ```